"One of the brightest new faces in pop this year"

 Following her BBC Introducing live lounge, Valentine took to the stage for the third time at her hometown venue, the O2 Academy in Oxford, and later headlined upstairs at the renowned Ronnie Scott’s Jazz Club with her three-piece backing band.

-New music in the pipeline has set the tone to make 2020 her best year yet.
+With the new release of Valentine's debut EP 'Nothing Left to Say', it's set the tone to make 2020 her best year yet.

 PAST LIVE EVENTS